Pol-Annex for Reporting Severe Weather to the Louisville Office of the National Weather Service

 • Major snowfall or ice accumulation.

-Reporting Methodology
+Reporting Methodology:

 Reporting weather conditions as outlined above shall be made by email or phone.
 If the weather conditions have the potential to cause loss of life or injuries should be reported via phone if possible.

-Department Actions
+Department Actions:

-The Department of Environmental Health and Safety is the primary notification unit for severe weather for the University.
-Even though information may be obtained from other units, the Assistant Director of DEHS will notify the NWS.
-Once the primary notification is made, the Assistant Director of DEHS will notify the other persons with notification responsibilities to prevent duplication of the report.
+The Department of Emergency Management is the primary notification unit for severe weather for the University.
+Even though information may be obtained from other units, the Emergency Manager or Designee will notify the NWS.
+Once the primary notification is made, the Emergency Manager or Designee will notify the other persons with notification responsibilities to prevent duplication of the report.
+The Emergency Management Coordinator is the secondary notification unit for the University.

 RESPONSIBILITIES

-Units with Assigned Responsibilities
+Units with Assigned Responsibilities:

 ADMINISTRATIVE AUTHORITY